neilk/octopress-flickr/README.md

 Display Flickr images, video, and sets in Octopress blog posts.

+This does not use JavaScript in the browser to insert images - it generates the appropriate HTML right in the post.
+Screenshots:

 ![Blog post using the flickr_image tag](screenshots/image.png)

 ![Blog post using the flickr_set tag](screenshots/set.png)